74th (Yeomanry) Division: France and Flanders 1918

-In May 1918, the 74th (Yeomanry) Division landed at Marseilles, France.
+In May 1918, the 74th (Yeomanry) Division landed at Marseille, France.
 It served in France and Flanders for the rest of the war.
 By 18 May, the division had concentrated around Rue in the Abbeville area.
 Here the dismounted Yeomanry underwent training for service on the Western Front, particularly gas defence.

 Due to a lack of replacements, British infantry divisions on the Western Front had been reduced from 12 to nine battalions in January and February 1918.
 To conform with this new structure, on 21 June, 12th Royal Scots Fusiliers (of 229th Brigade), 12th Norfolk Regiment (of 230th Brigade) and 24th Royal Welsh Fusiliers (of 231st Brigade) left the 74th (Yeomanry) Division.
 They were used to reconstitute 94th Brigade of 31st Division which was renamed the 94th (Yeomanry) Brigade on that date.
-On 16 May, the Pioneer Battalion, 1/12th Loyal North Lancashire Regiment, was reduced from a 4-company to a 3-company organization.
+On 16 May, the Pioneer Battalion, 1/12 Loyal North Lancashire Regiment, was reduced from a 4-company to a 3-company organization.

 On 14 July 1918 the 74th (Yeomanry) Division went into the line for the first time, near Merville on the right of XI Corps.
 From September 1918, as part of III Corps of Fourth Army, it took part in the Hundred Days Offensive including the Second Battle of the Somme (Second Battle of Bapaume) and the Battles of the Hindenburg Line (Battle of Épehy).
 In October and November 1918, it took part in the 'Final Advance' on Artois and Flanders.
 By the Armistice it was in the area of Tournai, Belgium.

 With the end of the war, the troops of 74th Division were engaged in railway repair work and education was undertaken while demobilisation began.
 The division and its subformations were disbanded on 10 July 1919.